 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods.

-The following represents a summary of the significant estimates and judgments and related impact and associated risks in the Company's financial statements.
+The following represents a summary of the significant estimates and judgments and related impact and associated risks in the Company's financial statements,